cdla/scsnl_preproc_docker/README.md

 docker build -t scsnl/preproc_spm12 .
 ```

- 5. *(not tested/functional, but this is how the docker workflow woudl be run)* run the workflow, with the three arguments indicating the location of the config_file.m, the data_dir, and the output_dir
+ 5. *(not tested/functional, but this is how the docker workflow would be run)* run the workflow, with the three arguments indicating the location of the config_file.m, the data_dir, and the output_dir
 ```
 docker run -t scsnl/preproc_spm12 -v /oak/project_location:/project_dir/ -v /oak/raw_data_location/:/raw_data/ -v /oak/output_dir/:/output_dir/ -v /oak/config_file_location.txt:/config.m subject_index
 ```